devopsengineerDan/Daniel_project/Backup.md

 # 🚀 LIFE [OBEDIENCE] -> SHEEP/WE AND NATURE [PARALLEL] -> GOAT/I
-# 🚀 ACADEMICIAN AND SCHOLAR [FATHER, MOTHER, SON]
+# 🚀 ACADEMICIAN AND SCHOLAR
+                             [FATHER, MOTHER, SON]
                              [KING/ADVISOR, MENTOR/MAGICIAN, TEACHER/WARRIOR]
 # 🚀 AWARENESS
 - Analytical tool to serve Strategic Purpose; and not Spiritual tool to serve Extistential Purpose.
 - Clarity of Awareness is not Purpose, Understanding is not Fulfilment, Health is not Happiness.

+# 🚀 IDEA
-- 🚀 IDEA - We are Rational not Irrational.
+- We are Rational not Irrational.
 We are not sentimental about Freedom.
 We do not romantisize it.
 We are Pragmatic about Control.
+- It is not being Opague/Ambiguos/Vague.
+That is dangerous.
+We do not worship at the altar of Belief.
+- 🚀 Ours is Silence, Reason, Strategic Control(Diligence), Sponteneous/Harmony with Nature.

 # OBJECTIVE